MediaHuman Audio Converter

 starting from OS X 10.6 and on Windows XP and higher.

 This software does not support CD burning and CD ripping.

 Features

-MediaHuman Audio Converter is able to accept many popular audio file formats, such as MP3, WMA and WAV.
+MediaHuman Audio Converter is able to accept many popular audio file formats, such as MP3, WMA, FLAC and WAV.
 The software is also capable of importing files to iTunes (Music app on macOS Catalina and above).
 MediaHuman Audio Converter is designed to use multiple CPU cores when converting files in ‘batch mode’.
 Its user interface supports drag-and-drop functionality.

 License

 MediaHuman Audio Converter can be downloaded and used free of charge for commercial and non-commercial use.

 Development

 MediaHuman Audio Converter was originally developed in the programming language C++ with Qt framework using such libraries as FFmpeg, OpenSSL, LAME, and TagLib.

 The user interface of MediaHuman Audio Converter is based on Qt Widgets.